mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-12-05-effy-e-portrait.md

 ---
-layout: work
+layout: media
 title: "Undercut inspiration"
-description: "PaperFaces portrait of Effy E. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Effy E. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-effy-e-lg.jpg
   thumb: paperfaces-effy-e-150.jpg